mit-cml/yrtoolkit/yr/tutorials/Fake_Voices.md

 <p style="padding-bottom: 7px"></p>

 ## Look at the Designer
 In the designer view, <strong>Palette</strong> is where you find all the components.
 Drag and drop any component from <strong>Palette</strong> into the viewer.
-(But for this tutorial, stick with the components in the starter file.
-You will need them later.)
+(But for this tutorial, stick with the components as they are.
+You will need these components later!)

 ![The Palette is a window pane all the way to the left.](../images/Fake_Voices/palette.jpg){:.enlargeImage}

 <p style="padding-bottom: 7px"></p>

-The <strong>Viewer</strong> is where you drag components to see how the app will look.
+<strong>Viewer</strong> is where you drag components to see how the app will look.

 ![Viewer highlights a window in the middle that shows how your app will look.](../images/Fake_Voices/viewer.jpg){:.enlargeImage}

 <p style="padding-bottom: 7px"></p>

-<strong>Components</strong> shows all components you will use in the app.
+<strong>Components</strong> shows all the components you will use in the app.
 You can rename or delete them here too.
-(But keep the components in this file for now.
-You will need them to code later!)
+(But, again, keep the components as the same for now!)

 ![Components highlights a window to the right of viewer.](../images/Fake_Voices/components.jpg){:.enlargeImage}